عن موقع إريك رييفز | Arabic translation | http://wp.me/p45rOG-1Rp ]

 As part of his work, Eric Reeves has served as an expert witness in more than a dozen asylum cases involving Darfuris; all were eventually granted political asylum in the United States.

 Finally, Eric Reeves is director of the Sudan Aid Fund, hosted by the Community Foundation of Western Massachusetts (a 501/c/3 organization).
 He has donated all lecture fees, human rights award honoraria, publication stipends, royalties, and other Sudan-related income to the Sudan Aid Fund.
-He also donates all gallery proceeds from his woodturnings to Oxfam America for their urgent work in Darfur and South Sudan.
+He also donates all gallery proceeds from his woodturnings to Oxfam America and other humanitarian organizations for their urgent work in Darfur and indeed greater Sudan, including South Sudan and South Kordofan.

 He may be reached at firstname.lastname@example.org